64

 Criminal Justice and Corrections

 Criminal Justice (31 graduates) earns $48,991 year one and $63,032 at year four, with a C+ grade (debt-to-earnings 0.521, median debt $25,500).
 These are above-average criminal justice outcomes, partly reflecting Baltimore-area law enforcement and government salaries.
 The debt load is moderate and the ratio acceptable.
-This is among the better criminal justice outcomes in this batch.
+This is among the better criminal justice outcomes in our dataset.

 Health and Medical Administrative Services